-While communicating with others, we are often surprised, even shocked by how they misunderstand us; “I spoke something so obvious, why are they outraged?
+While communicating with others, we are often surprised, even shocked by how they misunderstand us: “I spoke something so obvious; why are they outraged?
 What they heard is so drastically different from what I spoke – how did that happen?”

 How can we ensure a better match between what we speak and what others hear?
-By taking responsibility for what others hear, not just what we speak.
+By taking responsibility for what others hear, not just for what we speak.

 Pertinently, the Bhagavad-gita (17.15) urges us to speak the truth in a way that is not agitating to others.
 This means we can’t merely speak the truth and not care if people don’t get it; we need to detach ourselves from what we think we are speaking and train ourselves to hear what they are hearing.
 This, in fact, is the essence of sensitivity.
 A simple way to become more sensitive is to ask others what they heard us speak and to hear them out without interrupting or countering.